After pardon, Blackwater guard defiant: ‘I acted correctly’

 “They haven’t denied doing what they did,” said Paul Dickinson, who represented victims in a lawsuit over the shootings.
 “They haven’t apologized for what they did.
 They haven’t admitted any wrongdoing in what they did.”

+The lawyers challenged the verdict, citing in part newly discovered evidence — an Iraqi witness statement — they said contradicted what the jury was told.

+Slatten’s murder conviction was overturned but he was retried and convicted.
+The 30-year sentences for the others were shortened after a federal appeals court said the punishments were excessive even though what happened “defies civilized description.”

-Liberty was sentenced to 30 behind bars and so far has served six.
-He said he had tried to not get his hopes up about a pardon.
+After six years behind bars, Liberty had tried to not get his hopes up about a pardon.
 “Dumbfounded” when the news came, he grabbed a photograph of his grandfather, a list of Spanish vocabulary he’d been studying and a motivational book on discipline, leaving the rest behind.

 The New Hampshire native and Marine veteran said he is uncertain of future plans, though he’s passionate about physical fitness and interested in helping veterans’ organizations.
 He says he’s grateful to his supporters and to Trump for what he calls a “second chance at life.”